hsuonsivu/hsupublic/3d-models/README.md

 replacement.
 Attachment is designed for my bicycle, brand Sarda (not expensive one).

 No supports are needed to print.

+You can add cable binders to secure the holder better.
+It might work with screws used originally, but 3D printed plastic might not be strong enough.

 ![Bicycle bottleholder in Openscad.](bicyclebottleholder.png)